-Bears and humans can live together – so long as it’s wanted by the humans.
+Bears and humans can live together – so long as Brown Bear conservation is wanted by the humans.

 The fear created around bears lacks scientific basis – it’s a thing of storybooks.
 Bears only attack people in very extreme situations and the probability of a ruckus is extremely low.
 There have been no lethal bear attacks in the Cantabrian Mountains for 200-300 years.
 In fact, you’re more likely to have your beehive ransacked or your fruit tree eaten!